-- Prepare mathematics majors for graduate work in mathematics or careers in computer science, engineering, industry, business, actuary science, or teaching;
+- prepare mathematics majors for graduate work in mathematics or careers in computer science, engineering, industry, business, actuary science, or teaching;

-- Support the curricula in all disciplines, and
+- support the curricula in all disciplines, and

-- Supply the students with the mathematics courses necessary to qualify for teacher licensure.
+- supply the students with the mathematics courses necessary to qualify for teacher licensure.

 Department of Physics

-Department Chair: Professor Richard Hyde
+Department Chair: Associate Professor Richard Hyde